amitkumar97097/hotel-reservation-system/README.md

-# hotel-reservation-system
-# 🏨 Hotel Room Reservation System
+# 🏨 Hotel Management System

 This is a full-stack hotel room reservation system built with **React** for the frontend and **Express.js** for the backend.
 It simulates room booking logic based on proximity and travel time rules.